 Common Surgical Errors

 Studies indicate that nearly 75% of surgical errors actually occur during surgery, with the remaining occurring either during pre or postoperative care.
-Other than wrong site, wrong surgery, and wrong patient errors, the following surgical errors are most commonly seen in medical malpractice cases:
+Other than operating on the wrong body part, performing the wrong surgery, and operating on the wrong patient, the following surgical errors are most commonly seen in surgical malpractice cases:

 Even when surgeons implement safety procedures, such as counting equipment, checking and verifying the patient and surgical plan, and taking breaks to check over their surgical work during the procedure, mistakes still happen.
 You should take immediate action if you recently had surgery and begin to experience the following symptoms: